indigo423/opennms.org/user/pages/05.blog/01.twio/2016-03-09-this-week-in-opennms/item.md

 Minion
 ------

 The Minion project is something we’ve been working on for a couple of years now.
-It is designed to scale OpenNMS horizontally, providing data collection, polling, and event forwarding from OpenNMS “minions” back to a central OpenNMS server.
+It is designed to scale OpenNMS horizontally, providing data collection, polling, and event forwarding from OpenNMS "minions" back to a central OpenNMS server.
 Unlike the Remote Poller, the Minion will be a first-class citizen as far as events, collection, and services supported.

 For more details on the plans for Minion and its general architecture, see [Seth Leger’s presentation to OUCE 2015](https://www.youtube.com/watch?v=OVuGtd3gIJo).